bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 To calculate 4 times of `a` it is `double`d once and that result, again an `Int`, is `double`d one more time equal to `(a double) double`.

-While `a` is a value, not an object, functions are syntactically invoked _on_ it (similar to methods on an object in OOP).
+While `a` is a value and not an object, functions are syntactically invoked _on_ it (similar to methods on an object in OOP).
 This notation reads more natural and often can avoid parentheses.

 ### Evaluation and Operators